 If you notice your candle (might start) dripping, check the wick; it could be that the wick is too long, causing a large, flickering and unstable flame.
 Extinguish the flame, let the candle cool, trim the wick down to 6mm and relight.

-As you see, most of the causes of dripping can be easily fixed and avoided, and if they cannot then it's more likely a symptom of a poor quality candle (low quality wax, incorrect wick size or positioning, poor make quality) rather than incorrect use of the candle.
+As you see, most of the causes of dripping can be easily fixed and avoided, and if they cannot then it's likely a symptom of a poor quality candle (low quality wax, incorrect wick size or positioning, poor make quality) or the wax that is used is not suitable for the candle type (for instance using soy wax for a pillar candle).
 Always make sure to place a candle on a non-flammable, stable surface.

 How to extinguish a candle